brianvanburken/brianvanburken.github.io/_posts/2022-12-26-access-the-last-command-in-a-shell.md

 ---
 layout: post
 title: Access the last argument of the last command in a shell
+extra:
     excerpt: Using `$_`, you can access the last argument of the last command executed.
 tags:
   - Shell
 ---